Nikon Z7 vs Canon 77D

 It is notable that the Z7 has a headphone jack, which is not present on the 77D This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

 Both the Z7 and the 77D are recent models that feature in their makers' current product line-up.
 The 77D replaced the earlier Canon T6s, while the Z7 does not have a direct predecessor.
+Further information on the two cameras, as well as related accessories, can be found on the Nikon and Canon websites.

 Review summary: Nikon Z7 vs Canon 77D